pschaus/LINFO1121/source/part1/ex2.rst

       }
     }

-* What is the time complexity of is this code, given the size of the list, :math:`n`?
-How to improve it?
+* What is the time complexity of this code, given a list of size :math:`n`?
+How can it be improved?

   .. code-block:: java